olcf/olcf-user-docs/systems/andes_user_guide.rst

 **Andes Partition**

-The first 704 nodes make up the *andes* partition, where each node contains two 16-core 3.0 GHz AMD EPYC 7302 processors and 256GB of main memory.
+The first 704 nodes make up the *andes* partition, where each node contains two 16-core 3.0 GHz AMD EPYC 7302 processors with AMD's Simultaneous Multithreading (SMT) Technology and 256GB of main memory.
 Each CPU in this partition features 16 physical cores, for a total of 32 physical cores per node.

 **GPU Partition**